And what to do about it.

 This doesn’t help with increased perceived difficultness of dating more attractive partners; I’m still searching a solution for that.

-Maybe it’s solvable by sex without relationships?
-Maybe if you’re still getting any, your standards do not lower?
+Maybe it’s solvable by casual sex without serious relationships?
+Maybe if you fulfill your basic needs elsewhere, your standards do not lower?

 - Friends with benefits - doesn’t work for me, as it usually grows into a relationship.